Henriquwe/lyonshow/README.md

 - 👋 Hi, I’m @lyonshow
 - 👀 I’m interested in ...
-Ethical Hacking and Software Development with Java and Python, sometime C;
+Ethical Hacking and Software Development with Java and Python, sometime C
 - 🌱 I’m currently learning ...
-Java, Python, MySQL, C++ C#.
+Java, Python, MySQL, C++ C#
 - 💞️ I’m looking to collaborate on ...
 Nothing for now
 - 📫 How to reach me ...
 - mainvlad85@gmail.com